For Second Year, Haldane Just Short of a Title

 For the second straight year, the Haldane boys’ basketball team came within two baskets of a state title.

-A parade scheduled for 1 p.m. on Sunday along Main Street in Cold Spring to welcome the team home was canceled.
-“The boys’ basketball team expresses deep gratitude for the community’s support,” the school’s athletic department said in a statement.
+A parade scheduled for Sunday along Main Street in Cold Spring to welcome the players home was canceled at the team’s request, which said in a statement it “felt it was a lot to emotionally deal with the day after our loss.”

+“We are very sorry we were not able to bring it home, but we hope we entertained you in the wild ride that we took to play until the very last day,” the players said.

 The Blue Devils lost in the championship game last year to Randolph, 58-55, after nearly overcoming an 18-point deficit in the fourth quarter.

 This year’s game was different.
 It was a defensive battle from the start, with Haldane held to its lowest point total of the season.
-From the get-go, points were hard to come by — the first quarter ended with Haldane leading, 12-9, and senior Matt Nachamkin, who will play next season for Williams College, scored seven of them for the Blue Devils.
+From the get-go, baskets were hard to come by — the first quarter ended with Haldane leading, 12-9.
+Senior Matt Nachamkin, who will play next season for Williams College, scored seven of those points for the Blue Devils.

 Photos by Skip Pearlman

-Nachamkin hit two free throws with 3:04 left to give Haldane a one-point lead but Bell nailed a three-pointer to give Moravia a 40-38 lead with 2:11 left.
+Nachamkin hit two free throws with 3:04 left to give Haldane a one-point lead but Bell nailed a three-pointer to put Moravia up, 40-38, with 2:11 left.

 Nachamkin finished with 19 points, eight rebounds and three blocks, but his teammates scored only 19 points combined.

-Haldane lose nine seniors to graduation — Nachamkin, Esposito, Michael Murray, Evan Giachinta and Ryan Van Tassel as well as Erik Stubblefield, Jordan Hankel, PJ Ruggiero and Dylan Rucker — and move to Class B next year after the state shifted the enrollment numbers for each of its six divisions.
+Haldane loses nine seniors to graduation — Nachamkin, Esposito, Michael Murray, Evan Giachinta and Ryan Van Tassel, as well as Erik Stubblefield, Jordan Hankel, PJ Ruggiero and Dylan Rucker — and will move to Class B next year after the state shifted the enrollment numbers for each of its six divisions.
 (At Haldane, only football and cross-country will remain in Class C; lacrosse will be in Class D.)

 It was the fourth trip to the Final Four and the third trip to the title game for Coach Joe Virgadamo, who finished his 18th season at 21-4 and 25 years ago this month, as a Haldane senior, helped the Blue Devils win their first sectional title.